 When off the slopes, it’s difficult to decide where to relax as there are so many places where you can be comfortable for hours at a time.
 The inviting main lounge has a roaring fire, the terrace offers s’mores and music in the afternoon, and there’s a year-round heated swimming pool.
-Adult-only bliss can be found in the 21,000 foot spa and the new Bachelors Lounge offers a cigar bar and an enormous handcrafted beverage menu — there is zero not to love at this hotel as a parent.
+Adult-only bliss can be found in the 21,000 foot spa and the cozy Great Room lounge offers craft cocktails by a wood-burning fireplace — there is zero not to love at this hotel as a parent.

 The pervasive casual elegance is what makes this property a gem for families.
 Outside of the adult zones, there’s no tiptoeing around or concerns about disturbing hushed conversations; the hotel is warm, buzzy, lively, and full of people quite simply having a good time.

 There are a few onsite dining options at The Ritz-Carlton, Bachelor Gulch.
-We tried the new Buffalos restaurant specializing in Colorado cuisine and products.
+We tried the Buffalos restaurant, specializing in Colorado cuisine and products.
 I had a phenomenal ribeye steak with chimichurri sauce cooked to perfection.
-There are just enough TVs to make it fun during sports games, but they blend seamlessly into the background when its time for dinner.
+There are just enough TVs to make it fun during sports games, but they blend seamlessly into the background when it’s time for dinner.
 Either way, the experience is the ideal blend of a kid-friendly atmosphere with enough foodie sophistication to please parents.

 Lunch and après-ski cocktails (including a Champagne bar) are popular at Daniels’ bar on the terrace at the foot of the slopes.